-- Through our network of 700 affiliates across America, KAB works to bring together civic organizations, businesses, local governments, and state agencies to support our vision.
+- Through our network of nearly 700 affiliates across America, KAB works to bring together civic organizations, businesses, local governments, and state agencies to support our vision.

 - Keep America Beautiful engages communities directly in our work, bringing residents together with volunteers to do the work and empower individuals to build more engaged and inclusive communities.

 - Since our inception, KAB has worked to shift public attitudes against litter and littering behavior through public education and awareness campaigns.

 - Our volunteers donate 12 million hours annually, cleaning 7000 miles of rivers, streams and shorelines; beautifying 60,000 miles of roads and highways; collecting 66 million pounds of litter and recyclables; cleaning 218,000 acres of parks, playgrounds, trails and public spaces; and planting more than 2 million bulbs, flowers, plants and shrubs.

 - Our research – including our 2020 National Litter Study – bring valuable insights to policymakers and community leaders to help reduce litter and drive all of us toward a more Circular Economy where today’s waste becomes valuable input for new products that people use daily.

 KAB is pleased to share its research, expertise and experience to help legislators as policies are developed related to litter, recycling and community beautification.

 KAB strives to build resilient communities which are Clean, Green, and Equitable.
 We work locally to empower communities and leverage partnerships for progress, and by providing experience and data-based perspectives to help inform policy.
 KAB will also work to advance outcomes by using its voice to create resilient communities that are: